Chronicle User Guide

 Encryption and Passphrase

-If you change passphrase settings, first open a few older protected memories to confirm unlock still works.
+After passphrase updates, open a few older protected memories to confirm everything still unlocks correctly.

 - Private and restricted memory text is encrypted.